 Downtime refers to the amount of time your systems have not been operational.
 Organizations always aim at having the lowest possible downtime – which means systems should be operational at all times.

-Proactive detection and resolution of IT issues helps enables a high uptime.
+Proactive detection and resolution of IT issues help enable a high uptime.
 According to industry standards, 99.9% of uptime is considered good.

-While tracking metrics is important, organization must also keep insights in mind.
-Deriving value out of the key metrics is crucial in analyzing system performance issues.
+While tracking metrics is important, gaining insights on the metrics is crucial too.
+Deriving value out of the key metrics helps analyze system performance issues.
 With the right analysis, organizations can take effective remedial measures as and when required.